AdvSV/AdvSV.github.io/README.md

 _id10270-id10284_.

 Then, each data ID undergoes a random 25% downsampling, preserving a quarter of the data.
 Notably, when downsampling reaches 0 samples, one sample is retained.
-Final retained **9,083** samples.
+Final retained **9,083** samples, which recorded in file [veri_test_25.txt](https://github.com/AdvSV/AdvSV.github.io/blob/main/veri_test_25.txt).
 Currently, in order to reduce the burden of replay recording, for the Over-the-air attack, **we only record the results of the target attack**, i.e., the data pairs labeled as "different speakers", and the goal of the attack is to make the speaker verification model recognize them as the "same speaker".

 veri_test_25.txt is a list of downsampled samples.
 In order to test the EER metric for automatic speaker recognition, we retained samples of the same speaker.
 Only attack different speaker samples during adversarial attacks.